Noibisjunior/writetech-accelerator-portfolio-AbdulSalaam/docs/web3-documentation/user-guide.md

 ### High-Level Overview
 Uniswap is an automated market maker (AMM) protocol that uses smart contracts to facilitate peer-to-peer token swaps.
-Unlike centralized exchanges, it relies on liquidity providers (users like you) who add tokens to pools.
+Unlike centralized exchanges, it relies on liquidity providers, users like you who add tokens to pools.

 When you swap, you are trading against these pools, with prices determined by a mathematical formula (x * y = k).
-No order books—just direct, permissionless trading.
+No order books, just direct, permissionless trading.
 Value flows through fees (0.3% per swap, shared with liquidity providers) and governance tokens (UNI) for community decisions.

 ### Core Concepts
 - **Liquidity Pools**: Reserves of two tokens (e.g., ETH/DAI) that enable swaps.
 Adding liquidity earns you pool tokens (LP tokens) and a share of fees.